-Duncan wasted no time when he got in the league.
-In his rookie season, he was named to the 1998 all-star team.
+Duncan wasted no time when he entered the league.
+In his rookie season, he was named to the 1998 All-Star Team.
 At the end of the season, he averaged 21.1 points, 11.9 rebounds, 2.7 assists, and 2.5 blocks per game.
-He was effective on both ends of the court.
-Duncan was named the Rookie of the Year and was an All-NBA and All-Defensive Team selection.
+Effective on both ends of the court, Duncan was named the Rookie of the Year and earned All-NBA and All-Defensive Team selections.

 In his second season, Duncan averaged a double-double for the second time and helped lead the Spurs to win the 1999 NBA Championship.

 Tim Duncan establishes himself as one of the NBA’s best

 Throughout his career, Duncan led the Spurs to five NBA championships (1999, 2003, 2005, 2007, 2014).
 He was named Finals MVP three times (1999, 2003, and 2005) and league MVP twice (2002 and 2003).

 The father of three was inducted into the Naismith Memorial Basketball Hall of Fame in 2020 and joined the NBA 75th Anniversary Team in 2021.
 For someone who did not start playing basketball until he was in high school, Duncan turned out to be one of the NBA greats.

 Stats courtesy of Basketball Reference